ImgBotApp/InternetNL/detail/web/dnssec/valid/exp_en.md

-We check if the DNSSEC records are valid.
+We check if your domain is signed with a valid signature.